 Because DAFs aren’t required to annually distribute a percentage of assets, they have been particularly attractive to high-net-worth individuals.
 However, DAFs extend the opportunity for tax advantages to all donors.
 Assets put into a DAF today can potentially grow in value and earn interest and investment dividends into the future with no tax consequences while helping to increase your dollars for making charitable contributions.
 As soon as you make a charitable DAF contribution, you are eligible for an immediate tax deduction.
 Although some limits do apply:

-• If you donate cash, via check or wire transfer, you’re generally eligible for an income tax deduction of up to 60% of your adjusted gross income.
+- If you donate cash, via check or wire transfer, itemizers are generally eligible for an income tax deduction of up to 60% of your adjusted gross income.
+However, beginning Jan.
+1, 2026, taxpayers in the highest 37% tax bracket will see their deduction rate capped at 35%.

-eligible for an income tax deduction of the full fair-market value of the asset, up to 30% of your adjusted gross income.
+- Donating long-term appreciated securities directly to charity – instead of liquidating the asset and donating the proceeds – can help maximize your tax benefit and the overall amount you grant to charity.
+You are also eligible for an income tax deduction of the full fair-market value of the asset, up to 30% of your adjusted gross income.
 By donating appreciated stock directly to your DAF, you can potentially eliminate capital gains tax on those appreciated assets, provided they’ve been held for more than a year.
+But keep in mind the new changes for 2026:

-• Consider “bunching” donations you’d typically make over a period of time in a single instance or installment.
-This strategy can help allow you to maximize your itemized deductions in one year and is especially effective if you’re on the cusp of itemizing deductions.
+- Consider “bunching” donations you’d typically make over a period of time in a single instance or installment.
+This strategy can help you maximize your itemized deductions in one year and is especially effective if you’re on the cusp of itemizing deductions.

 A popular choice for retirees and during years when income is higher than usual